vijpandaturtle/robotic-arm-pick-and-place/writeup_template.md

 And here's another image!

-![alt text][image2]

 ### Project Implementation

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

 0
 And just for fun, another example image: